mattischrome/console-blog/content/posts/the-martian-by-andy-weir/index.md

 - Science Fiction
 - Fifteen
 title: Andy Weir, The Martian
-heroImage: ../../assets/images/defaultHero.jpg
-description: I received a copy of The Martian by Andy Weir for Christmas.
-This week during some annual leave I
 ---
 I received a copy of The Martian by Andy Weir for Christmas.
 This week during some annual leave I managed to finish it.
 It's one of those novels that just flies by once it gets going.
 I've stayed up incredibly late to read it as it is full of those "just one more page" moments.
 It’s a readable and enjoyable story of an astronaut trapped on Mars.